 The single quark PDF is given by\footnote{Eq.~\eqref{eq:f_q(x1)} can be confirmed by computing the Dirac electromagnetic form factor which in the limit of vanishing momentum transfer reduces to $\int \dd x\, f_q(x)=F_1(0)=1$.} the integral of the dPDF over $x_2$ from 0 to $1-x_1$,

 The dPDF momentum sum rule~\cite{Gaunt:2009re} is satisfied\footnote{That is, } thanks to $f_{qq}(x_1,x_2)=f_{qq}(x_1,1-x_1-x_2)$.
-We also confirm that $3\int\dd x_1\, x_1\, f_q(x_1) = 2\int[\dd x_i]\, (x_1+x_2+x_3)\, \frac{1}{4}\int[\dd^2k_i]\, |\Psi_{\text{qqq}}(x_1,x_2,x_3,\vec{k}_1,\vec{k}_2,\vec{k}_3)|^2 = \tr\rho=1$. \\
+We also confirm that $3\int\dd x_1\, x_1\, f_q(x_1) = 2\int[\dd x_i]\, (x_1+x_2+x_3)\, \frac{1}{4}\int[\dd^2k_i]\, |\Psi_{\text{qqq}}(x_1,x_2,x_3,\vec{k}_1,\vec{k}_2,\vec{k}_3)|^2 = \tr\rho=1$.

+In fig.~\ref{fig:dPDF-x1-x2}(left) we show the double quark PDF $f_{qq}(x_1,x_2)$ of the LC quark model described in sec.~\ref{sec:qqq-state}.
+As expected, it peaks around $x_1 \sim x_2 \sim 1/3$ with tails extending to smaller $x_i$.
+The panel on the right shows the dPDF after removal of the entanglement negativity of the density matrix (via the PEN transformation), divided by the original dPDF.
+In much of the allowed range of $x_1, x_2$ the PEN transformation has affected the dPDF by a factor of order 1, hence PEN is close to the identity map over a large portion of the domain.
+For $x_1$ or $x_2$ less than approximately 0.1 the dPDF has changed by a factor of 10 or more.
+Of course, in the region of small $x_i$, and for $Q^2$ greater than the confinement scale, one expects sea partons to dominate.
+In sec.~\ref{sec:rho_evol} below we shall study the effects on the quark dPDF due to the perturbative emission of a gluon.

-Fig.~\ref{fig:dPDF-slices} shows $C(x_1,x_2)$ as a function of $x_1$ for various $x_2$.
+Our main interest is in the nature of correlations encoded in the dPDF.
+Hence, in fig.~\ref{fig:dPDF-slices} we plot the correlation factor $C(x_1,x_2)$, eq.~(\ref{eq:C-x1-x2}), as a function of $x_1$ for various $x_2$.
 For small $x_2 = 0.14$, the GS model predicts weak correlations up to $x_1\approx 0.5$ which then turn into an anti-correlation as the boundary of phase space is approached.
 The correlation measure obtained from the BS wavefunction is close to the BA model for a large portion of phase space from $x_1 \sim 0.05$ to $\sim 0.5$; the anti-correlation at small $x_1$, $C(x_1,x_2)<1$, weakens with increasing $x_1$.